Akilan1999/Akilan-website/content/projects/_index.md

 ---
 title: Open Source Projects
-summary: Open source I have created or been a part of
+summary: Open source I have created or been a part of.
-description: Open source I have created or been a part of
+description: Open source I have created or been a part of.
 ---